makbulhosen5000/mhakash5000/README.md

 #### A passionate Full-Stack Web Developer

-I have successfully designed, developed, and delivered a multitude of websites and web applications with complex front and back ends; from typical HTML/CSS/Bootstrap/PHP/Laravel/JavaScript/ReactJs/Rest API/MYSQL Server/Mongodb.
+I have successfully designed, developed, and delivered a multitude of websites and web applications with complex front and back ends; from typical HTML/CSS/Bootstrap/PHP/Laravel/JavaScript/ReactJs/Rest API/MYSQL Server/MongoDB.
 I would love to help you achieve your objectives; simple or complex!

 Skills:  HTML / CSS / BOOTSTRAP / TAILWIND CSS / PHP / LARAVEL / MySQL / JAVASCRIPT / REACT / NODE / EXPRESS / MongoDB / GitHub / BITBUCKET ETC

-- 🔭 I’m currently working on  (https://chef-recipe-hunter-clien-9a62a.web.app/)
+- 🔭 I’m currently working on  (https://summer-camp-1f9c8.web.app/)
 - 🌱 I’m currently learning React.js
-- 👯 I’m looking to collaborate on github and linkedin
+- 👯 I’m looking to collaborate on GitHub and LinkedIn
 - 💬 Ask me about Frontend and Backend Web Development
 - ⚡ Fun fact: Learning with fun